kupad/meme-it-so/README.md

 # Meme It So

-Meme It So is a media (TV show and Movie) screen capture and text caption
-database and image macro generator.
+Meme It So is a media (TV show and Movie) screen capture and text caption database and image macro generator.
+It was made for making Star Trek TNG Memes.
 It is (clearly) heavily inspired by Frinkiac.
-I was motivated to create a Frinkiac-like app for Star Trek: The Next Generation.

-Server is agnostic to the content.
+Server is agnostic to the media content.

-Client-side is currently themed for Star Trek.
+Client-side is currently themed for Star Trek TNG.
 In the future I may try to make it more generic for easy installion for any show.

 # Installation

 ```
+#install ttf-mscorefonts (for Impact.ttf)
+> sudo apt install ttf-mscorefonts-installer

 #install ffmpeg
 > sudo apt install ffmpeg